cdelashmutt-pivotal/gemfire-airline-inventory-demo/roadmap.md

 Provision and control a basic AWS Cluster. - DONE

 # Next #
+- install gemfire-manager scripts from this project (will need python3)  - DONE
+- move gemfire-toolkit into ops-suite
+- pull GemFire from the sampe place as "brew install" - DONE
 - public IP addresses
-- pull GemFire from the sampe place as "brew install"
+- ability to specify a schedule for the cluster
+- basic monitoring and alerting (monit for v1 ?)
 - automatic creation of key for each environment
-- move gemfire-toolkit into ops-suite
 - initial pdx config preferences
-- ability to specify volume sizes on AWS
 - cost estimate
-- ability to specify a schedule for the cluster
 - pull commonalities between aws_provision and aws_provision_storage into
 common file